polkadot-developers/substrate-docs/content/md/en/docs/install/troubleshoot-rust-issues.md

 ## Ensure PATH is set correctly

-If after installing Rust the commands don't seem to work, showing errors such as `command not found: rustup`, make sure it your PATH is configured correctly.
+If after installing Rust the commands don't seem to work, showing errors such as `command not found: rustup`, make sure that your PATH is configured correctly.

-Currently, the `rustup` installer installs by default to the bash profile (on mac).
+Currently, the `rustup` installer installs by default to the bash profile (on Mac).
 If you are using another shell, make sure to add this line to your profile (e.g. `.zshrc`):

 ```bash
 source "$HOME/.cargo/env"
 ```

-## Installing cmake or protobuf for M1 macOS users
+## Installing cmake or protobuf for M-series macOS users

-Currently, there are issues compiling the Substrate node when using the packages that are pre-installed on macOS computers with the M1 chip.
+Currently, there are issues when compiling the Substrate node while using the packages that are pre-installed on macOS computers with the M-series chip.

 ```sh
 error: failed to run custom build command for prost-build v0.10.4